Hari046784/Day03-Task/README.md

-For the given JSON iterate over all for loops (for, for in, for of, forEach) resume data in JSON format
+1.For the given JSON iterate over all for loops (for, for in, for of, forEach) 2.resume data in JSON format